avni-solanki/ledger-ai/PROMPTS.md

 ---

+## P37 — Closing the eval-debugging arc: 94%

+**Phase:** 3 → 4 transition
+**Date:** [add date]

+Final full-suite run before moving to Phase 4: 47/50 (94%).
+Café reached a clean 15/15; `interpretation` and `retrieval` both hit full marks for the first time.
+The only three failures are the exact cluster documented as inherent LLM variance in P35 (`eval_026`, `eval_037`, `eval_046`) — no new failure modes, confirming every genuine data, tool, and prompt bug found across P11–P36 is now resolved and stable.
+This is the number the project ships with.
+See P35 and `ARCHITECTURE.md`'s "irreducible reliability ceiling" section for why chasing the remaining three further isn't the right use of time, and P36 for the last substantive fix before this run.

+---

 ## Prompt engineering principles — what this project taught me

 *This section to be completed at the end of the project.
 Intended for interview conversations and the LinkedIn post.*